Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Introduction

-We synthesize these findings into three higher-level influences, \textbf{sociocultural, institutional, and technological}, that shape the design and deployment of AI-driven applications in non-Western contexts.
-Together, they determine not only which systems are possible to build but also which communities they reach and how they endure over time.
-Across all cases, one theme was constant: human labor was the hidden infrastructure of contextualization.
-Developers, teachers, doctors, and field workers carried the burden of curation, adaptation, and oversight that made these systems usable, relevant, and safe.
-This paper makes three contributions:

-\begin{itemize} \item An empirical account of how LLM-driven applications are designed and implemented in high-stakes, non-Western domains. \item A framework of six factors—Language, Domain, Demography, Institution, Task, and Safety—that shaped system design and implementation to make AI culturally and contextually aligned. \item A synthesis of these factors into three influences—sociocultural, institutional, and technological—that explain adoption, legitimacy, and sustainability, along with concrete design recommendations for building culturally aware, contextualized AI systems in high-stakes, non-Western settings. \end{itemize}
+We synthesize these findings into three higher-level influences that shaped the LISTED factors: \textbf{\textsc{Sociocultural}, \textsc{Institutional}, and \textsc{Technological}}.
+Together, the LISTED factors and the higher-level influences explain which systems are possible to build, which communities they reach, and how they endure over time in non-Western contexts.
+Across all cases, one consistent finding emerged: human labor was central to making the systems work effectively.
+Developers and field workers were responsible for the curation, adaptation, and oversight that made these systems usable, contextual, and safe.
+This paper makes three contributions: \begin{itemize} \item An empirical account of how AI-driven applications are designed and implemented in high-stakes, non-Western domains. \item A framework detailing six factors that shape AI system design and three overarching influences that govern how these factors manifest in practice.
+Together, these components clarify why certain design choices emerge, how systems become usable for diverse populations, and what enables long-term adoption and legitimacy. \item Twelve practical guidelines derived from these findings to support practitioners in building culturally aligned AI systems for high-stakes, non-Western settings. \end{itemize}